borntofrappe/borntofrappe/playground/Utils/Markdown Parser/README.md

 - `marked`, to actually parse the contents of the markdown files

-`marked` is actually the only modules which needs to be installed, as the first two are provided natively by node.
+`marked` is actually the only module which needs to be installed, as the first two are provided natively by node.

 ```bash
 npm install marked